CumulusNetworks/docs/content/cumulus-netq-50/Whats-New/_index.md

 ## What's New in NetQ 5.0

-- NetQ for NVLink
+- You can now monitor NVLink switches with NetQ.
 - Create and apply custom tags to organize and filter devices
-- Duplicate IP validation performance improvements (beta)
 - NVOS upgrades for NVLink switches
 - View Slurm data in Grafana
 - You can now launch the {{<link title="Cable Validations" text="Cable Validation Tool">}} from NetQ.
+- Performance improvements to the duplicate IP address validation (beta)
+- Security enhancements and general performance improvements

 ## Release Considerations